alphagov/government-service-design-manual/service-manual/design-and-content/resources/captcha.md

 ---

 ## What are they?
-[CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) stands for "Completely Automated Public Turing test to tell Computers and Humans Apart".
+[CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
 These are usually images of jumbled up text that a user needs to decipher and enter before submitting a form.
 They are usually used to prevent bots (automated software) from completing a form or accessing a system.

 ## Why shouldn't I use one?